Risks and Costs Associated with Investment Trusts

 Credit risk

 If the business or financial conditions of a securities issuer or borrower, etc. deteriorate or are expected to deteriorate, or if their external evaluation declines, the prices of securities may fall, they may lose their value, or the issuer or borrower, etc. may default on its obligations to make timely interest or redemption payments.
-In the event of the company's great cricis, an investment trust may faces a major crisis and may incur significant losses.
-In addition, if the issuer of the bond may defaults or expected to default, the bond price may fall, and the trust may incur losses.
+In the event of a serious crisis affecting the invested company, an investment trust may face significant losses.
+In addition, if the issuer of the bond defaults or is expected to default, the bond price may fall, and the trust may incur losses.

 Currency risk